avishekdutta14/iMAGine/README.md

 ### For annotating filtered reads for taxonomic affiliation

 [Kaiju](http://kaiju.binf.ku.dk/) can be used for this.
 For offline use please visit the Kaiju github [link](https://github.com/bioinformatics-centre/kaiju).
-Do not forget to download the [reference database](http://kaiju.binf.ku.dk/server) for Kaiju.
+Do not forget to download the [reference database](http://kaiju.binf.ku.dk/server) for Kaiju if you are using offline version.

 ### For annotating assembled contigs (whole metagenome)